Hank Aaron

-Aaron was born and raised in and around Mobile, Alabama.
-Aaron had seven siblings, including Tommie Aaron, who played major-league baseball with him.
+Aaron was born and raised in and around Mobile, Alabama, one of eight children.
 He appeared briefly in the Negro American League and in minor league baseball before starting his major league career.
 By his final MLB season, Aaron was the last former Negro league baseball player on a major league roster.
 During his time in Major League Baseball, and especially during his run for the home run record, Aaron and his family endured extensive racist threats.
 His experiences fueled his activism during the civil rights movement.